 Three ways to start one

 In the early days of ecommerce, you had to build your own shop from scratch.
-Most of the components were custom made, which meant you spent a lot on design and development.
+Most of the components had to be custom made, which meant you spent a lot on design and development.
 The backend tools that managed the exchange of money were also expensive and needed technical expertise to set up.

-Now you have options, come of which give you point-and-click setup.
+Now you have options, some of which give you point-and-click setup.
 You can:

 host a store through an ecommerce provider